willieLjohnson/liwatecblog/_posts/bestcommits.md

 title: 'The Best Commit Messages'
 excerpt: '
 The best commit messages are like retrospective task list items.
-When we return to these commit messages, we should be able to recreate the project just by following them like steps.
+When we return to these commit messages, we should be able to recreate the project just by following them like steps on a roadmap.
 We can also use them as material for something else such as a tutorial, a project timeline, or a project review.
 Some people describe them as instructions for a computer; instead, they are akin to a guide for a human.
 The best commit messages are also concise but clear and easy to understand.
 Ideally, all the commit messages are planned out ahead of time by creating a solid list of project tasks, deadlines, milestones, etc.